-Sex manuals and DVDs promising that — “You’ll learn the techniques to give your partner the most mind-blowing orgasm ever!” or even more crazy… “You’ll satisfy her with your rock-hard manhood every single night!”
+Sex manuals and DVDs promise that — “You’ll learn the techniques to give your partner the most mind-blowing orgasm ever!” or even more crazy… “You’ll satisfy her with your rock-hard manhood every single night!”
 Ridiculous pressure?
 I think so.
-These expression seemingly hot and sexy are nothing but a set-up for disappointment and feelings of failure.
+This expression seemingly hot and sexy is nothing but a set-up for disappointment and feelings of failure.

 You only fail at sex when you fail to do it.

 This honest conversation sets aside sexual expectation and performance in favor of a sexual relationship of exploration, adventure, fun, and light-heartedness.
 Throw the burdens off yourself and your lover and enjoy sex rather than corner yourself with it.
 Whatever happens, keep at it.

 The one where you plan intentional as well as spontaneous sex and don’t save it till seemingly important things are finished and you’re tired.

 We want sex to be spontaneous for some reason.
 Sex in our minds is something that “happens” rather than something that we plan, make time for and do.
 Here is a sexual conversation where you change that kind of thinking and make the erotic as much a part of your day as dinner and opening your mail.
 Spontaneity is fun, but when we depend on it to be the catalyst to flash our erotic life, it will likely happen less and less till we’re sexually void.